 The IOE offers the largest English PGCE programme in the country, allowing students to benefit from a team of tutors with unparalleled expertise in the subject.
 Students will also be able to develop supportive peer networks, sharing ideas and resources.

 The IOE’s partnership with over 200 secondary schools and colleges in Greater London and beyond enables each of our students to become a skilled and confident teacher in their chosen subject specialism.
 Sessions at the IOE are interactive and students will participate in a range of group and individual activities, some of which involve collaboration with schools and other organisations, for example, Shakespeare’s Globe and the British Film Institute.

-Students on this PGCE will spend most of their time (120 days) in schools, working with English mentors who provide support through the two school placements.
-We are fortunate to have a wide range of schools with whom we work, with many outstanding mentors and strong English departments.
+You will spend most of your time (120 days) in schools, working with English mentors who support you through your two school placements.
+We are fortunate to have a wide range of schools with which we work, with many outstanding mentors and strong English departments.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.

 Candidates whose applications meet the entry criteria will be invited to interview at our central London location.
 At your interview day, you will take part in a combination of group and individual interviews with members of the programme team, and may also be asked to undertake written or presentation tasks, depending on your subject or phase.
 You will have the opportunity to ask questions and take a self-guided campus tour.

 How school placements work